 The biggest reason of all: it’s located at the intersection of three wine regions – the Russian River AVA, Dry Creek AVA and Alexander Valley AVA.

-Continue reading A weekend in Healdsburg (and a bit of foodie history)
+Continue reading Weekend getaway: Healdsburg (and a bit of foodie history)

 There are two kinds of coffee places, those for working, and those for playing, and often the twain do meet.
 Continue reading Best coffeehouses in San Francisco, part I